Deba bōchō

-(出刃包丁, Deba bōchō) — "fish-preparer" — are a style of Japanese kitchen knives primarily used to cut fish, though are also used occasionally in cutting meat.
-Debas have wide blades and are the thickest of all Japanese kitchen knives and come in different sizes — sometimes up to 30 cm in length and 10 mm thick — but usually considerably shorter, normally between 12 and 20 cm long with a blade between 5 and 7 mm thick.
+(出刃包丁, Deba bōchō) − "fish-preparer" − are a style of Japanese kitchen knives primarily used to cut fish, though are also used occasionally in preparing meat.
+Deba have wide blades and are the thickest of all Japanese kitchen knives and come in different sizes − sometimes up to 30 cm in length and 10 mm thick − but usually considerably shorter, normally between 12 and 20 cm long with a blade between 5 and 7 mm thick.
 The larger form of knife is called an hon-deba, ("true deba") whereas the smaller form is a ko-deba.